Home

 A sign at the entrance to Cathedral Grove proclaims it to be a priceless nature treasure (right).
 Were this truly meant, the government would listen to the FROG ribbits.

 Perhaps visitors to Cathedral Grove should be educated about what rapacious industrial logging has done to the magnificent ancient forests of Vancouver Island.
 Park visitors who drive to the West Coast see for themselves the horrifying result of massive old growth deforestation and degradation caused by logging corporations run amok.
-Apart from greenwash tokenism, no measures have been taken to ensure either the longterm health of the forests or the livelihood of the communities who depend on them.
+Apart from greenwash tokenism, no measures have been taken to ensure either the longterm health of BC's forests or the livelihood of the communities who depend on them.

-Greeting the Methuselahs, Cathedral Grove.
+Greeting the Methuselahs, Cathedral Grove

 Photo: Alana MacDougal

-Appeal to BC Parks - You are in a position to speak out, to identify threats, to propose solutions.
+Appeal to BC Parks You are in a position to speak out, to identify threats, to propose solutions.
 We are in desperate need of a new more enlightened form of management in this confined and threatened corridor.
 Most important is for BC Parks to work with the public for options that benefit its needs.

-Park defense issues - Public concerns have to be listened to.
+Park Defense Issues Public concerns have to be listened to.
 The heart of the safety problem is too many logging trucks taking raw logs out of our communities for foreign export.

-"More facts on firs."
-(Click to enlarge)
+"More facts on firs" (Click to enlarge)

 Times Colonist, 21 August 2001

-Measuring a big Douglas fir.
+Measuring a big Douglas fir

 Times Colonist, 21 August 2001

-Ancient Douglas fir tree, Cathedral Grove, 2008.
+Ancient Douglas fir tree, Cathedral Grove, 2008

 Photo: E. Wolff